Branding – Russell Brand Style

 Search for lothario in Google News or Goolgle Image search and you’ll no doubt see several Russell entries on the first page of each.

 So what does all this have to do with this site?
 Well, if you’re developing a web app, an iPhone app or some other bit of software you can do yourself a world of favours by establishing your brand.
+You may need help from a SEO Agency if this is your first business or brand for professional guidance and to create a SEO checklist.

 When you’re Russell Brand you can get the media to push your brand fairly easily.
 When you’re Joe Schmoe software developer you have to do things a little differently.
 Media outlets will generally be more than happy to publish articles about your product of service provided your article has a unique and newsworthy spin to it (and isn’t a clear promotional article).